rwmyers46/Rural-Land-Valuation/README.md

 2. GIS - Results could also be improved using more advanced GIS processing - not only to extract property features consistently across listings, but also to collect numerical measurements of said features: water feature size, wooded to open land ratio, and presence of high voltate transmission lines.

 3. Curb Appeal - A lot can be gleaned from a property's front gate.
-Fence condition, visible trash, and grandness of an entrace all impact valuation and are accessible from Google's Street View API and could used to train a neural net.
+Features accessible from Google's Street View API, such as fence condition, grandness of an entrace, and visible trash, all impact valuation and this imagery can be used to train a neural network.